About

 The mission of 100 TREES PROJECT is to plant trees to mitigate urban heat island in high impact urban locations such as, public housing and public parks to improve the lives of people, build community, and directly impact the urban quality of life and environment.
 100 trees at a time.

-Working with local partners, 100 TREES PROJECT plans to plant batches of 10 or 20 trees in each location.
-Six to eight feet in height, the trees are fast growing and are species native to New England.
-100 TREES PROJECT will provide the trees, necessary fertilizer etc., while the local partner, where the trees will be planted, will be expected to commit to help plant and maintain the trees for the first five years.
+Working with local partners, 100 TREES PROJECT plants batches of 10 or 20 trees in each location.
+8-12 feet in height, the trees are fast growing and are species native to New England.
+100 TREES PROJECT will provide the trees, necessary fertilizer etc., while the local partner, where the trees are planted, will be expected to commit to help plant and maintain the trees for the first five years.

 100 TREES PROJECT germinated in Jan 2020, just months before the pandemic, when the founders James Paradis and Prataap Patrose got married.
 Instead of a party for 100 people, they decided to plant 100 trees in five years at public housing, public parks and other high impact urban places.